-Table 8 shows aspects that are relevant to this Plan, additional EPRs are relevant to the Early Works but these are not listed here unless relevant to this Plan.
+Table 9 shows aspects that are relevant to this Plan, additional EPRs are relevant to the Early Works but these are not listed here unless relevant to this Plan.

-Table 8: EPR Compliance - CCP YEMS
+Table 9: EPR Compliance - CCP MWC & YVW

 EPR Category EPR Compliance Timing, Consultation & Approval EMF1 CPB maintains an EMS that conforms to the Australian Standard AS/NZS ISO 14001:2016.
-This Plan will be delivered in accordance with the Environmental Strategy and Management Plans for the Early Works Package Systems will be maintained throughout the operation of the construction compound Section 7 of this Plan describes CPB's EMS Environmental Management (EMF) EMF2 CPB has prepared Environmental Strategy and Management Plans Management Plans will be maintained as per EMF throughout the operation of the construction compound (throughout CCP) Section 7 of this Plan describes CPB's EMS EMF3 CPB has appointed an Independent Environmental Audit (IEA) IEA will be retained throughout CCP EMF4 CPB operates a complaints management system consistent with AS/NZS 10002:2014 and this system shall be implemented for this Plan and the Early Works Package Systems will be maintained throughout CCP Section 6 of this Plan describes CPB's Communication Strategy Aboriginal Heritage (AH) AH1 All works shall be managed in accordance with the approved Cultural Heritage Management Plan (CHMP 15576).
-CPB shall comply with the CHMP requirements and in consultation with the Registered Aboriginal Party and Aboriginal Victoria Compliance throughout CCP AH aspects will be covered within CEMP and WEMPs Relevant personnel (breaking ground) must complete a cultural heritage induction undertaken by the Registered Aboriginal Party (Wurundjeri) before starting works.
-Registered Aboriginal Party conduct audits and inspections where relevant - not required for this Compound
+This Plan will be delivered in accordance with the Environmental Strategy and Management Plans for the Early Works Package Systems will be maintained throughout the establishment, operation and decommissioning of the construction compound Section 7 of this Plan describes CPB's EMS Environmental Management (EMF) EMF2 CPB has prepared Environmental Strategy and Management Plans Management Plans will be maintained as per EMF throughout the establishment, operation and decommissioning of the construction compound Section 7 of this Plan describes CPB's EMS EMF3 CPB has appointed an Independent Environmental Audit (IEA) IEA will be retained throughout the establishment, operation and decommissioning of the construction compound EMF4 CPB operates a complaints management system consistent with AS/NZS 10002:2014 and this system shall be implemented for this Plan and the Early Works Package Systems will be maintained throughout the establishment, operation and decommissioning of the construction compound Section 6 of this Plan describes CPB's Communication Strategy Aboriginal Heritage (AH) AH1 All works shall be managed in accordance with the approved Cultural Heritage Management Plan (CHMP 15576).
+CPB shall comply with the CHMP requirements and in consultation with the Registered Aboriginal Party and Aboriginal Victoria Compliance throughout the establishment, operation and decommissioning of the construction compound AH aspects will be covered within CEMP and WEMPs Relevant personnel (breaking ground) must complete a cultural heritage induction undertaken by the Registered Aboriginal Party (Wurundjeri) before starting works.
+Registered Aboriginal Party conduct audits and inspections where relevant